-Behnam-Bakhtiar’s oil paintings are created in his signature style of peinture raclée involving an intricate style of scraping, relaying and spreading of numerous blends over particular points.
+Behnam-Bakhtiar’s mixed media paintings are created in his signature style of peinture raclée involving an intricate style of scraping, relaying and spreading of numerous blends over particular points.
+For the artist, these represent layers of energy, feelings and time.

-Behnam-Bakhtiar’s oil paintings are created in his signature style of peinture raclée involving an intricate style of scraping, relaying and spreading of numerous blends over particular points.
+Behnam-Bakhtiar’s mixed media paintings are created in his signature style of peinture raclée involving an intricate style of scraping, relaying and spreading of numerous blends over particular points.
+For the artist, these represent layers of energy, feelings and time.

 Collection (selection)